-Okay, so did you catch it?
 What is Jesus' calling card?
 It's him telling his disciples after a really poor night of fishing to cast the net and then providing them with this miraculous, this supernatural catch of fish.

-That's Jesus' calling card. that's his thing.
+That's Jesus' calling card.
+That's his thing.
 That lets everyone know that it's him.
 And this is not the first time that Jesus has done this, right?

-[14:28] At the beginning of Luke's gospel in Luke chapter 5, we read that this is precisely how Jesus called his first disciples.
+[14:34] At the beginning of Luke's gospel, in Luke chapter 5, we read that this is precisely how Jesus called his first disciples.
 It's his calling card.

-And so how, here in our story, how did the disciples respond to Jesus' calling card? look at verse 7.
-First, something snaps, something clicks in John's mind, the disciple whom Jesus loved.
+And so how, here in our story, how did the disciples respond to Jesus' calling card?
+Look at verse 7.
+First, something snaps.

-It said that he said to Peter, it is the Lord.
+Something clicks in John's mind.
+The disciple whom Jesus loved.
+It said that he said to Peter, It is the Lord.
 John gets it.
-He turns to Peter and says, it is the Lord.
-And then, and then something kind of goes haywire almost in Peter's, in Peter's mind because look what happens when Peter hears that it's the Lord.
+He turns to Peter and says, It is the Lord.

-he put on his outer garment for he was stripped for work and threw himself into the sea.
+And then something kind of goes haywire almost in Peter's mind.
+Because look what happens when Peter hears that it's the Lord.
+He put on his outer garment.
+For he was stripped for work and threw himself into the sea.

 He was so overwhelmed and overcome by the realization that Jesus is here.
 He's overwhelmed by the grace of Jesus' presence.

-And you can imagine him just thinking, can this really be?
+[15:33] And you can imagine him just thinking, Can this really be?
 Is Jesus really here?
 When I was 12 years old, my Grandpa Santos, my dad's dad, passed away.

-[15:44] Now, Grandpa Santos was one of my favorite, I'll just say, he was my favorite grandparent.
+Now, Grandpa Santos was one of my favorite.
+I'll just say he was my favorite grandparent.
 He was the one that loved me and my siblings the most.
 And he had a unique calling card.

-It was this whistle, this sound that he would make that let everyone know that he was present, that he was there.
+It was this whistle.
+That this sound that he would make that let everyone know that he was present.
+That he was there.
 And you probably never heard it before.